deathworlders/online/content/books/deathworlders/chapter-22-warhorse-pt1-first-year.md

 surely imminent, but instead, Technical Sergeant Lake’s voice was calm and quiet, amused even.

-“Trainee, you have my sympathies, but you need to be standing at attention.” he chided, very gently.
-“So you do that, and you don’t worry about anything else.”
+"Trainee, you have my sympathies, but you need to be standing at attention." he chided, very gently.
+"So you do that, and you don’t worry about anything else."

-“Yes, SIR!”
+"Yes, SIR!"
 Adam choked out, and forced himself to stand fully upright, thanking the Lord that nobody, *nobody* could possibly have remained hard in these circumstances.

-Technical Sergeant Lake—who was *always* thought of and referred to as Technical Sergeant Lake, and addressed with the loudest “SIR!” that the trainee could muster—nodded and carried on, leaving Adam to compose himself.
+Technical Sergeant Lake—who was *always* thought of and referred to as Technical Sergeant Lake, and addressed with the loudest "SIR!" that the trainee could muster—nodded and carried on, leaving Adam to compose himself.